29thStPublishing/DumplingDemo/README.md

 3. **restoreWebPurchases(userId: AnyObject)** This method retrieves all web purchases for the user whose id is passed.
 If any issues purchased are not available, they will be downloaded, saved to the database and made available

-4. **isAvailable(appleId: String, userId: AnyObject?)** This method checks if a user has access to a given issue (based on Apple id/SKU).
+4. **isAvailable(appleId: String, userId: AnyObject?)** ```returns Bool``` This method checks if a user has access to a given issue (based on Apple id/SKU).
 If the userId is provided, the app will check for access permissions through both in-app purchase and web purchases.
 Otherwise it will only check against in-app purchases

 5. **listPurchases(userId: AnyObject?)** ```returns Array<String> or nil``` This method returns an array of skus for Purchases made by the current logged in user (or IAPs + web purchases if userId is not nil)